Morzine In The Summer

 Non traditional restaurants in Morzine

 Morzine isn’t just full of traditional restaurants, over the last few year’s a number of places offering something different have been popping up all over the place.
 The Bec Jaune microbrewery serves its own beer brewed on site and has an eclectic food menu including noodles, wraps and salad bowls.
-The Bec Jaune has some great options for vegetarians and some delicious daily specials.
-Satellite coffee house in the centre of Morzine is also good if you’re looking for a lighter lunch.
+It has some great options for vegetarians and some delicious daily specials.
+Beanies Bar and Pizzeria is also well known for its fantastic authentic Italian sourdough pizzas, and it’s delicious coffee!
+Just down the road, Satellite coffee house is also good if you’re looking for a lighter lunch.
 It focuses on using organic world produce meaning its sandwiches, wraps and soups are very different to anything else you’ll find in Morzine.
 Again, it’s great for vegetarians too.

 If you’re looking to get away from the town centre for a while and fancy finding something to eat up in the hills then there are a few “not to be missed” restaurants very close to Morzine.
 Why not head up the Pleney lift and walk across to the Vaffieu restaurant.
 It’s a beautiful swiss style chalet with panoramic views of Mont Blanc and Morzine.
 The lively atmosphere and stunning sun deck also makes it extra special.
 Another restaurant that’s well worth trying is The Grenouille at the top of the Super Morzine telecabine.
 We think they serve the best omelettes in the world!
 And their view is incredible.

 The nightlife in Morzine is pretty varied with something for everyone.
-If you’re looking for an early evening drink then head to the Coup de Coeur where you can watch the sunset from their outside terrace in the tourist office square.
-They have a great selection of wine and some delicious cheese platters.
+If you’re looking for an early evening drink then head to the Coup de Coeur where you can watch the sunset from their outside terrace in the tourist office square, or to Beanies Bar to enjoy some delicious cocktails.
 If you want to enjoy some live bands and music then you’ll always find something happening at the Tremplin at the base of the Pleney.
 If you want to party late on into the evening then the main strip of bars is home to The Cavern, Tibetan and Cayotes, all which offer dancing and cocktails.
 There are also a nightclub in town if you fancy dancing into the early hours.
 You’ll find Opera in the centre of town.

 Self Catered Apartments